13th Luftwaffe Field Division: History

 In early 1943, the division was transferred to Army Group North on the Eastern Front and assigned to the 18th Army.
 The division took over a position section on the Volkhov River in the area of Chudovo - Dymno- Spasskaya Polist.
-Here the division remained in the following months.
+It took part in the Third Battle of Lake Ladoga.
+Whilst not at the centre of the fighting, and South of the Kirishi Bridgehead and Pogoste Pocket.
+The Division held its positions on the river line throughout 1943.

-On 1 November 1943, the division was taken over by the Wehrmacht and renamed Feld-Division 13.
-In January 1944, the division was struck by the major Russian Leningrad–Novgorod offensive.
+On 1 November 1943, the division was taken over by the Wehrmacht and renamed FeldDivision 13 (L).
+In January 1944, the division was struck by the major Soviet Leningrad–Novgorod offensive.
 In heavy rearguard action, it had to retreat to the Luga sector and from here further to the Pskow area.
 After a temporary deployment on the southern edge of Lake Pskov, the division moved to the area south of Ostrov.

 At the end of March 1944 the division fought on the Opochka - Pskow railway line, and suffered so many casualties that it was dissolved on 1 April 1944.

-What remained of the Division was incorporated into the 12th Luftwaffe Field Division.
+What remained of the Division was incorporated into the Felddivision 12 (L).